product mix, product levels, product augmentation

 Student Discussion Questions

 - Pick two product categories – one should be a physical good and the other should be a service.
-For each product that you have selected, outline how the five product levels could be structured (similar to the examples listed above).
+For each product that you have selected, outline how the three product levels could be structured.

 - In your view, how helpful is it for a marketer to split the product into its different product levels?